m-labs/artiq/doc/manual/core_device.rst

 Types of boards
 ---------------

 To clarify the terminology used in ARTIQ, we can distinguish the boards into a few key groups.
 There are two primary ways to categorize them.
 The first is based on the ARTIQ platform itself: either ARTIQ or ARTIQ-Zynq.
 ARTIQ-Zynq boards specifically refer to those that feature a Xilinx Zynq FPGA.
-The second distinction is based on how the boards are configured: some use a :ref:`system-description`, while others do not.
+The second distinction is based on how the boards are configured: some use a :ref:`system description file <system-description>`, while others do not.

 Below are the current groups of boards: